Jason Biggs: Career

 Biggs has appeared in several other films, including Eight Below and Over Her Dead Body.
-In 2010, Biggs made his literary debut by contributing "Scratch-and-Sniff", a poem about growing up in New Jersey, to the anthology, What's Your Exit?
+In 2010, Biggs made his literary debut by contributing "Scratch-and-Sniff", a poem about growing up in New Jersey, to the anthology What's Your Exit?
 A Literary Detour through New Jersey (Word Riot Press, 2010).
 In 2012, he contributed to the anthology Oy!
 Only Six?
 Why Not More: Six-Word Memoirs on Jewish Life with the self-ironic article "This is a Roman nose, OK?"
 (Biggs is not Jewish.)
-A year later, Larry Smith, the editor of the anthology, and creator of Six-Word Memoirs, would be the basis for Bigg's Orange Is the New Black character Larry Bloom.
+A year later, Larry Smith, the editor of the anthology, and creator of Six-Word Memoirs, would be the basis for Biggs's Orange Is the New Black character Larry Bloom.
 He departed the series in February 2015 after two seasons.

 Biggs reprised his role as Jim Levenstein in American Reunion, which was released on April 6, 2012.
 In the summer of 2012, Biggs took a job voicing Leonardo on Nickelodeon in Teenage Mutant Ninja Turtles.
 He left the series during its second season and was temporarily replaced by Dominic Catrambone.
 Seth Green permanently took over the role from Biggs beginning in season 3, with Leonardo's voice change being explained in the show's universe, as it was due to his throat getting injured in a battle against Shredder.
 Biggs also plays the cowbell in the supergroup Yukon Kornelius.

 It was announced in September 2014, that Biggs would star on Broadway in The Heidi Chronicles.
 The play opened on March 19.

 In December 2014, The Hollywood Reporter announced Biggs was cast to star in the comedy Amateur Night.
 Biggs plays a well-meaning expectant father who unwittingly accepts a job chauffeuring prostitutes (Janet Montgomery, Ashley Tisdale) around Los Angeles.
 Jenny Mollen, who is Biggs' wife in real life, appears as his wife in the film.

+In 2023, Biggs starred as Rob Sanders in the Netflix Christmas-themed film Best.
+Christmas.
+Ever. alongside Brandy, Heather Graham and Matt Cedeño.
+He co-hosted Blue Ribbon Baking Championship on Netflix in 2024.